-Orthodox Pentecost is a church holy day season that is observed by many Cypriots, who are predominantly Orthodox.
-Orthodox Pentecost Monday is both a national and church holiday in Cyprus and is also observed by the more than 250 million Orthodox believers scattered all around the world.
+Orthodox Pentecost is a national holiday in Cyprus and is also observed by the more than 250 million Orthodox believers around the world.
 Aside from Easter, Pentecost is the highest feast on the Orthodox calendar.

 |2017||5 Jun||Mon||Orthodox Whit Monday|